 When Alicia called in to Jason’s place after work yesterday afternoon he again raised the idea, selling the suggestion like a seasoned salesman.
 Again, Alicia told Jason she was having fun but she had no interest in leaving her husband.

 Jason’s insistence on the issue eventually caused Alicia to leave his place earlier than expected.
-She hasn’t spoken to him since she left him last night.
+She hadn’t spoken to him since she left him last night.

 The text read.